likvidera/Documentation/CTF/mirc2077/README.md

   duk_heaphdr *h_prev;
   ...
 ```
-The `duk_heaphdr` contains a linked-list that can be used to traverse all the duktape objects.
-We can leak the `h_next` and `h_prev` pointers from f.ex. our duk_hbuffer object.
+The `duk_heaphdr` contains a linked-list e.g. `duk_heaphdr->h_next` that can be used to traverse all the allocated duktape objects.
+We can leak the `h_next` and `h_prev` pointers from our `duk_hbuffer` object.
 These can then be used to find objects of interest via their `duk_heaphdr->h_flags` magic value.

-One of these objects of interest are the `duk_hnatfunc` one. `duk_hnatfunc->func` will contain a pointer to the mirc2007 binary.
-In my case, it would be the performance.now() native function.
+One object of interest is the `duk_hnatfunc`.
+In these objects there is a function pointer to a native c-function.
+I.e. `duk_hnatfunc->func` will contain a pointer to the mirc2007 binary.
+In my case, performance.now() would be my first hit when traversing for this type of object.
 ```c
 struct duk_hnatfunc {
   duk_hobject obj;